Subscribe now to stay up-to-date

 Database normalization is important for a few key reasons:

-If a table is not properly normalized and has redundancies, then it will not only eat up the extra memory space but it will also make it challenging to handle updates to the database.
+If a table is not properly normalized and has redundancies, it will not only eat up the extra memory space but also make it challenging to handle database updates.

-If the name of a specific role gets changed, it would need to be updated with every single affected employee record, instead of being changed just once.
+If the name of a specific role gets changed, it needs to be updated with every affected employee record instead of being changed once.

 All in all, it's critical to normalize data: updates run faster, data insertion is faster, there are smaller tables, and data is more consistent.
 For these reasons, a fully normalized database is always worth achieving.